svaichu/agdesign/Functions.md

 Functional Requirements:
-Mountain-Rescue Drone
 F-01: Create system for Alps mountain rescue center.
-F-02: Detect hikers/mountainers when in emegency.
+F-02: Accept distress inputs (phone call or other smart device) and let operator define the search polygon around the coarse coordinate.
-F-03: Respond with a drone or uav to spot the victim.
+F-03: Launch the drone to spot the injured hiker.